mrkamel/search_cop/README.md

 ## Debugging

-AttrSearchable conveniently hides certain errors, like parse errors, and instead returns an empty relation.
+When using `Model#search`, AttrSearchable conveniently prevents certain exceptions from being raised in case the query string passed to it is invalid (parse errors, incompatible datatype errors, etc).
+Instead, `Model#search` returns an empty relation.
 However, if you need to debug certain cases, use `Model#unsafe_search`, which will raise them.

 ```ruby
 Book.unsafe_search("stock: None") # => raise AttrSearchable::IncompatibleDatatype